-As one of the best young quarterbacks in the NFL today, Deshaun Watson is already making an impact on the field.
+As one of the best young quarterbacks and football players in the NFL today, Deshaun Watson is already making an impact on the field.
 But how is that impacting his own wallet?

-In two seasons as an NFL player with the Houston Texans, Watson has cemented himself as one of the more talented signal callers, and he will be paid for that in a couple of years when his rookie contract comes to an end.
-However, his current deal and net worth are still pretty nice.
+In three seasons as an NFL player with the Houston Texans, Watson has cemented himself as one of the more talented signal callers, and he's being paid handsomely before his rookie contract comes to an end.
+In fact, he'll paid higher than the likes of top passers like Patrick Mahomes and Russell Wilson.

 Let's take a look at how he's made his millions at such a young age: